The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Analysis

 \subsection{Redshift Evolution}

 The bias from the eBOSS+BOSS sample is significantly larger than the BOSS results of \citet{CMASS_Martin} and \citet{Parejko_LOWZ}.
 To make a robust comparison between various samples, we compare our eBOSS bias measurement to galaxy samples from BOSS CMASS (\citealt{CMASS_Martin}, $z\sim 0.57$), BOSS LOWZ (\citealt{Parejko_LOWZ}, $z\sim0.3$) and the SDSS Main Galaxy Sample (\citealt{Zehavi_2011}, $z\sim0.1$) at fixed number density.
-For each sample, we rank-order the galaxies by $i$-band absolute magnitude and truncate the sample at the magnitude limit that achieves a space density of $\bar{n}_{g}=1.4\times10^{-4} (h^{-1} \text{Mpc})^{-3}$.
-For the CMASS and LOWZ samples, we also restrict the redshift range of the samples to be $\Delta z = \pm0.13$ and $\pm0.1$ around the median redshifts respectively.
-This makes the samples `volume-limited' in an approximate manner.
-For CMASS and LOWZ, this procedure retains 45\% and 50\% of the samples.
+For each sample, we rank-order the galaxies by absolute magnitude and truncate the sample at the magnitude limit that achieves a space density of $\bar{n}_{g}=1.4\times10^{-4} (h^{-1} \text{Mpc})^{-3}$.
+For the CMASS and LOWZ samples, we also restrict the redshift range of the samples to be $\Delta z = \pm0.1$ around the median redshift.
+This minimizes the incompleteness of theses samples, see further details in the Appendix \ref{subsample} and Figure \ref{wp_sub}.
+For CMASS and LOWZ, this procedure retains 50\% of the samples.
 For the SDSS Main Galaxy Sample, we create a volume-limited sample with $\text{M}_{r}<-21.7$ galaxies to obtain the same number density.
-For each sample, we measure the new bias.
-Removing the fainter $\sim50\%$ of each sample has the effect of increasing the measured bias relative to those measured for the full samples.
+For each sample, we measure the new bias as described more detailedly in the appendix.
 The new bias values are shown as a function of redshift in Figure \ref{bias}.
-When fixing $\bar{n}_{g}$, the $b(z)$ results show a fairly linear trend with redshift, opposed to the full-sample BOSS analysis that found $b\sim2.0$ for both samples.
+When fixing $\bar{n}_{g}$, the $b(z)$ results show a fairly linear trend with redshift, opposed to the full-sample BOSS analysis that found $b\sim2.0$ for both samples (\citealt{CMASS_Martin, Parejko_LOWZ}).